lgrqvst/lgrqvst.com-hugo/content/post/building-lgrqvst.com-part-3.md

 #### Edit 180425

 Coming back to this and thinking about the stuff section.
 Maybe I'll just go ahead and lose that altogether.
 When thinking about how I want to present content on the site, I don't really want to make a huge difference between blog posts and other things I make, because there will often be things I want to say about that thing.
 So yeah.
-Cut the stuff/ section, and put everything in one place, organized by categories (and other taxonomies like themes and motifs).
+Cut the `stuff/` section, and put everything in one place, organized by categories (and other taxonomies like themes and motifs).
 So now the question becomes, is 'blog' a good name?
 And no, not really.
 Honestly, maybe just call it 'stuff' for now?
 Yeah, let's go with that.

+#### Edit 180436

+I'm back with some doubts again.
+Truth is, I feel like I just don't know enough about Hugo yet to make informed decisions about structuring my content.
+So, I've been looking around at how other people organize content in Hugo, and here's what feels good right now:

+Put "bloggy" content in `post/`.

+Put artistic/creative content in sections specific to its type, like so: `art`, `music`, `rpg`, etc.

+Ok, I'm locking this in.
+I'm decided.
+This is how I'm doing it.
+Because even if it'll all be presented as part of the same flow upfront, I still want some organization on my end.
+So there.